Shivashvenkataramani/Designathon24/README.md

  * Max 30105

-we have written code in both c++ and python.. frontend using mathworks software Thing Speak.
+we have written code in both c++ and python.. frontend using mathworks software Thing SpeakIOT.

 Backend using Django rest-framework